New CERN particle accelerator may help both doctors and art sleuths

 Other museums don't have the same luxury, and may not want to send their artworks away for analysis.

-The results take a few hours and can show which mine a piece of jewellery came from, or detect heavy elements that date and identify the paint used, revealing restorations or fakes.
+The results take a few hours and can show which mine a piece of jewelry came from, or detect heavy elements that date and identify the paint used, revealing restorations or fakes.

 There's no risk of damage, Vretenar said.